ObmarNhoj/ObmarNhoj/README.md

-👋 Hi, I’m @ObmarNhoj, and I sometimes make stuff.
+👋 Hi, I’m Joakim, and I sometimes make stuff.

 <!---
 ObmarNhoj/ObmarNhoj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.